arnulljs/4-Bit-Divider/README.md

 # 🔢 4-Bit Binary Divider (Restoring Division Logic)

-This project implements a **4-bit binary divider** using **restoring division** logic in a digital circuit, built using basic TTL components like multiplexers, shift registers, full adders, counters, and 7-segment displays.
+This project implements a **4-bit binary divider** using **repeated subtraction** logic in a digital circuit, built using basic TTL components like multiplexers, shift registers, full adders, counters, and 7-segment displays.
 This project was made in fulfillment of CPE 2301 Logic Circuits and Design Comprehensive Design Project output.
+I'd also like to credit user MOJAAD for the basis of this design.

 ## 📂 Project Contents